gaowudao/CRITERIA3D/README.md

 # CRITERIA3D
-CRITERIA3D is a geographical application that three-dimensional water balance for small catchments.
+CRITERIA3D is a geographical application that implements three-dimensional water balance for small catchments.

-It includes a coupled surface and subsurface flow and it needs hourly meteo data as input.
-It includes meteorological data interpolation, radiation budget, numerical solution for three-dimensional water and heat flow in the soil, snow accumulation and melt, crop development and crop water uptake.
+It includes a numerical solution for three-dimensional water and heat flow in the soil, coupled surface and subsurface flow, meteorological data interpolation, radiation budget, snow accumulation and melt, crop development and crop water uptake.
+It needs hourly meteo data as input.

 # How to compile CRITERIA3D
 Dependencies:
 - Qt libraries: Qt 5.x or following is needed.
-- MapGraphics library (https://github.com/raptorswing/MapGraphics): you have only to compile the project mapGraphics/MapGraphics.pro
+- MapGraphics library (https://github.com/raptorswing/MapGraphics): you have to compile the project mapGraphics/MapGraphics.pro
-- qwt library: you have to dowload and install qwt, then check the correct path in CRITERIA3D.pro When the dependencies are installed you can compile the project bin/Makeall_CRITERIA3D
+- qwt library (http://qwt.sourceforge.net/): you have to dowload and compile qwt, then check the correct path in bin/CRITERIA3D/CRITERIA3D.pro

+When the dependencies are installed you can compile the project bin/Makeall_CRITERIA3D

 ## soilFluxes3D library